Home » Blog » Are Discount Fabric Websites Really Bargains or Are They Scams?

 Discontinued specialty fabrics are made in smaller quantities.

-These may be sold to closeout purchasers for prices that are higher than $2 per yard, but there will still be a very steep discount.
+These may be sold to closeout purchasers for prices that are higher than $2 per yard.
+But there will still be a very steep discount.

 Regardless of the original price, closeout fabrics are a commodity that needs to be cleared out and disposed of rapidly.